-1. Open airway again Remove any visible obstructions.
+1. Open airway again

+Remove any visible obstructions.
 Close the nostrils of the child with your forefinger and thumb.
 Give the child five initial rescue breaths.
 (Take a breath and place your mouth over their open mouth ensuring a good seal.
 Blow steadily into the mouth for about one second and watch the chest rise and then fall as air comes out).
 Repeat four times.

-2. Perform 30 chest compressions Find the centre of the chest and place the heel of one or both hands there (depending on size of the child).
+2. Perform 30 chest compressions

+Find the centre of the chest and place the heel of one or both hands there (depending on size of the child).
 Position yourself directly above the chest and press down firmly to depress the breastbone by 1/3 the depth of the chest.
 Repeat this 30 times at a rate of 100 times per minute.
 Then give two rescue breaths.
 Continue this cycle (30 compressions to 2 rescue breaths) until professional help arrives.

 This is the basic emergency life support sequence for children (aged 1 year to puberty).
 For adult basic emergency life support omit the initial five rescue breaths and place both hands in the centre of the chest for chest compressions, thereafter follow the sequence detailed above.

 This guide has been produced as part of a close collaboration between the Scottish Government, NHS Health Scotland, and Scottish Drugs Forum.

 Special thanks to the parents and young people whose comments and suggestions helped to produce this guide, and to Strathclyde Police Drug Squad who made it possible for us to take photographs of the drugs and their associated paraphernalia.

-Drug name and group

-A-Z of Drugs

-Street name

-What it looks like and how it's taken

-Immediate effects

-Risks

-Alcohol (Depressant) Booze

-Drunk as ready-mixed drinks (often called 'alcopops'), spirits, beers and wines.

-Reaches brain in seconds, enters bloodstream within 30 minutes.
+Drug name and group A-Z of Drugs Acoho Depressant Amphetamines (stimulant) Street name Booze Speed, whizz What it looks like and how it's taken Drunk as ready-mixed drinks (often called 'alcopops'), spirits, beers and wines.
+Grey or white powder that is snorted, swallowed, smoked, injected or dissolved in drink.
+Tablets are swallowed.
+See also section on methamphetamine.
+Immediate effects Reaches brain in seconds, enters bloodstream within 30 minutes.
 Reduces inhibitions and increases sense of relaxation.
 Each unit takes approximately an hour for the liver to process.

-Short term: Hangover including dehydration, headache, sensitivity to noise and bright lights, nausea and depression.
+For 3 or 4 hours users can appear animated and feel over-confident and full of energy.
+Appetite and ability to sleep can be badly affected.
+Risks Short term: Hangover including dehydration, headache, sensitivity to noise and bright lights, nausea and depression.
 Intoxication can lead to aggressive/irrational behaviour and accidents.
 Long term: Regular heavy drinking can cause stomach disorders, cancer of mouth and throat, increased risk of stroke, changes in physical appearance such as weight gain, liver cirrhosis, brain damage, high blood pressure, problems with the nervous system, sexual and mental health problems, and family and work problems.

-Legal status

-It is illegal to sell alcohol to young people under 18 years old.
+Short term: Some users may feel tense and anxious while using and afterwards many feel very tired and depressed.
+The drug can cause sudden death from heart attack or stroke.
+Long term: Frequent high doses can cause panic, hallucination and weight loss.
+Heavy long-term use places strain on the heart and can cause mental illness.
+Amphetamines are addictive.
+Legal status It is illegal to sell alcohol to young people under 18 years old.
 If you drive or attempt to drive while 'unfit' (having a blood-alcohol concentration of over 80mg of alcohol per 100ml of blood) you face an automatic disqualification (driving ban), a large fine and a possible prison sentence.

-Class B

-Class A if prepared for injection
+Class B Class A if prepared for injection Associated paraphernalia (where appropriate) 16 The second secon